Skip to main content

 Is this quiz a medical diagnosis?

 No. This quiz is a non-diagnostic orientation tool to help you prepare your appointment.
-Only a doctor can diagnose PCOS/PMOS based on clinical examination, blood tests, and ultrasound.
+Only a doctor can diagnose PCOS/PMOS based on clinical examination, blood tests, and pelvic ultrasound.

 Which phenotype is most common?